prologis-sendit/CodingGuideLines/_includes/0001_Introduction.md

 ## 1.1.
 What is this?

-This document attempts to provide guidelines (or coding standards if you like) for all versions of C# up to and including 7.3 that are both valuable and pragmatic.
+This document attempts to provide guidelines (or coding standards if you like) that are both valuable and pragmatic.

 ## 1.2.
 Why would you use this document?